basis-technology-corp/tcl-regex-java/README.md

 * The 'lookingAt' and 'matches' features are done by fabricating an extra pattern with a ^ on the front.
 However, for some possible flag values, this won't work. it needs support inside of Runtime (an ExecFlag) to bail if the first char does not match.

+* There is extra work done to return capturing groups.
+In theory, we don't need those, but backreferences make use of them.
+The TCL API has a way to say, 'I dom't care about getting back groups'.
+The Java API does not.
+Do we need a runtime flag for this?

 ### Code structure ###

 * Get rid of 'Guts' and 'Runtime', sink all this into RegExp.